-Root Canal Treatment at Ketchum
+Root Canal Treatment in Ketchum

 Sun Valley Smile Designs provide effective root canal therapy in Central Idaho- also known as endodontic treatment.
 When you have a toothache, swelling or an abscessed tooth, it usually means you have an infected tooth.
 The treatment for providing you relief in this circumstance is a simple procedure.
 In such cases, you need to undergo endodontic therapy to resolve the problem while maintaining the use of your natural tooth.
 Extractions, while they may solve the problem of the pain in the short term, result in the loss of your tooth, requiring a more invasive and costly tooth replacement later.